JoysgitHub/CW2-PHP/README.md

 - how to implement $_SESSION and check that a user is logged in
 - how to use PHP functions and how to properly document your functions using PHP comments (see _includes/functions.inc)

-## How can this web app be improved?

-This is a very basic web app and there are many things that would likely be enhanced if it was to be used in a production (live environment).
-Some of these are listed below:

-- protect your SQL queries against SQL injection (pretty important!)
-- use bootstrap to improve the UI
-- use jQuery for on-page behaviour, unobtrustive validation, etc...
-- the potential use of an MVC framework such as CodeIgniter (good) or Laravel (better)
-- create a simple installation script which checks whether the tables are already created in the database and if they are not, it runs the table creation and data seeding SQL commands.